Charges dropped against ex-NFL wide receiver Antonio Brown

 Associated Press

 FORT LAUDERDALE, Fla.
-(AP) — No charges will be filed against former NFL wide receiver Antonio Brown following an apparent domestic incident at a Tampa, Florida, home in late November, prosecutors said Wednesday.
+(AP) — No charges will be filed against former NFL wide receiver Antonio Brown following an apparent domestic incident at a Tampa home in late November, prosecutors said Wednesday.

 Tampa police enlisted the state attorney’s office’s assistance to determine whether there was probable cause to arrest Brown, 34, after a verbal altercation on Nov.
 28. A police report said Brown threw a shoe at a woman, attempted to evict her from the home and locked her out.